susgupta/websocket_chat_app/README.md

 Sushil G Websocket Chat App is **express socket.io app** designed to showcase a basic chat app using **websockets**.

-The express app will host an in-memory socket chat application, and as well as the basic front-end.
+The express app will host
+- an in-memory socket chat application
+- the basic front-end for user chat interaction

 ## Running Application Locally